1918: War, influenza and football

 Wins, losses and mortality

 Though Nebraska’s final record of 2-3-1 was unspectacular, the team’s perseverance though grim circumstances stands out.
 By the end of the year, Lincoln’s official tally of flu deaths had reached 265, more than half occurring in the brutal month of October.
-The state’s death toll was reported to be anywhere from 2,800 to 7,500.
+By mid-1919, the state’s death toll was reported to be anywhere from 2,800 to 7,500.
 Globally, the great war killed 15 million to 19 million people, including 751 Nebraskans.
 The flu pandemic is believed to have taken 50 million to 100 million lives.